haondt/firefly-iii-pp/README.md

 - Start api
     - Open up `Firefly-iii-pp-Runner` in Visual studio
     - Start `Firefly-iii-pp-Runner.API` with `Docker` launch settings.
 It will create a docker container.
 Check in docker desktop to see which port it is assigned.
+    - Optionally, you can run `FireflyIIIpp.Mock.API` instead.
+It will mock all the external services (except Thunder Client).
+Good for testing UI changes.
 - Start UI
     - Check `pp-frontend/pp-frontend/src/environments/environment.ts` to make sure the api url matches that of the api, port included.
     - Run the app.
 Me personally I have better luck doing this in powershell than wsl